substratusai/substratusai.github.io/docs/walkthrough/loading-models.md

  kubectl apply -f https://raw.githubusercontent.com/substratusai/substratus/main/examples/falcon-7b-instruct/base-model.yaml
 ```

-Once you create the model, it will create a K8s job to load the HuggingFace model
+Once you create the Model, it will create a K8s job to load the HuggingFace model
 into Substratus.
 This job will use the container image defined in the Model resource.

 You can take a look at the logs of the job by running: